mundyreimer/presentations/2023/230412-Intro-To-Genomics-Data-Science.md

 I will teach you the relevant genomics - no biology background is needed :)

+Feel free to follow along using the jupyter notebook tutorial located in [my repository here](https://github.com/mundyreimer/hsvAI_genomics).

-Feel free to follow along using the tutorials a friend and I wrote here:
+Alternatively, feel free to follow along using the tutorials a friend and I wrote here:

 [Part 1 - Genomic Data Science Series: Analyzing Microbiome Data](https://towardsdatascience.com/analyzing-microbiome-data-320728b56b8e)